cover photo

 To initiate the point turn, command one motor to rotate forward (clockwise) and the other motor to rotate backward (counterclockwise).
 This will cause the wheels on one side of the vehicle to move forward while the wheels on the other side move backward.

-this can be done with the help of previous two tasks that is Speed and Direction controlling of a DC Motor
+This can be done with the help of the previous two tasks, that is Speed and Direction controlling of a DC Motor.

 image